binary-station/binary-station.github.io/README.md

 ## Welcome

 <br>
-GreenGolem is a one man game development shop.
+BinaryStation is a one man game development shop.

 Im a programmer by trade,
 with a very old hobby for game development.